s1r0n/Dr.S/_student_work/2025-7-14-not-what-i-expected-560.md

 ## What Fascinated me the Most
 The topic that I found most fascinating was the intersection of surveillance, power, and inequality.
-Learning about Anthony Giddens’ idea that surveillance is a fundamental aspect of how modern societies organise themselves was eye opening.
+Learning about Anthony Giddens’ idea that surveillance is a fundamental aspect of how modern societies organize themselves was eye-opening.
 It’s not just about cameras or government spying.
 It’s about the invisible ways information is gathered and used to manage populations and maintain control.
 The expansion of IT, whether through Facebook or data analytics firms like Cambridge Analytica, takes this to a whole new level.
-The scale and sophistication of these systems, combined with the lack of transparency, made me realize how much power rests in the hands of a few, and how easily our privacy and autonomy can be compromised.
+The scale and sophistication of these systems, combined with the lack of transparency, made me realize how much power rests in the hands of a few and how easily our privacy and autonomy can be compromised.

 What surprised me the most was realizing how surveillance isn’t always aggressive or obviously invasive.
 It’s often subtle, embedded in everyday systems we trust and rely on.
-Things like health databases, education platforms, social media, etc.. all of them quietly collect and store our behaviours.
+Things like health databases, education platforms, social media, etc, all of them quietly collect and store our behaviours.
 It made me think about how much we’ve normalized being constantly watched, and how rarely we stop to ask where the data goes or who profits from it.
 It’s easy to shrug it off as the price of convenience, but this course pushed me to actually sit